 Avocados are rich in potassium, fiber, folate, and vitamin K, and they are cholesterol free.

-training is an ideal way to develop a balanced fitness program and has several
+training is an ideal way to develop a balanced fitness program and has

-becoming more fit and active.
+interested in becoming more fit and active.

 Good training exercises: